 You don’t need to have a wealth of mechanical knowledge to flip a car, but it certainly wouldn’t hurt!
-If you are a decent negotiator you should be able to make a profit on your cars, and just like all sales, the more you do it, the better you should get!
+If you are a decent negotiator you should be able to make a profit on your cars, and just like all sales, the more you do it, the better you’ll get.
 It’s said that when flipping cars for profit, the money is made on the purchase, not the sale.
 So buy low.

-So once you decide what cars you are aiming to buy, you need to find the first car to flip.
-Fortunately, in this age of technology, you aren’t just limited to the “Classifieds” section of the newspaper when car shopping.
+So once you decide what cars you are aiming to buy, you need to find your first car.
+Fortunately, in this age of technology, you aren’t just limited to the “Classifieds” section of the newspaper.
 Craigslist and eBay are great options to check out what kinds of deals you can get for a car.
-Many people have had great luck getting cars – that can run! – for as little as $500.

 - You can list the car on sites such as AutoTrader, CarGurus, or eBay.
 These sites will advertise your car, walk you through all the necessary paperwork for selling your car, as well as offer fraud protection, all for some kind of a fee.
 These sites are an easy option, but the fees will usually outweigh the ease of use.